Israel appeals to Britain's Prince Charles over terminally-ill Israeli girl | Health

 - Israel

-"Their religious beliefs directly oppose ceasing medical treatment that could extend her life and have made arrangements for her safe transfer and continued treatment in Israel," Rivlin wrote.
 "It would be a tragedy if these parents' wishes could not be accommodated in a way that respects both the law and their religious beliefs."
+A spokesperson for the prince said, "We don't comment on private correspondence."

 Israel's health minister appealed to Britain's government last week on the family's behalf to say that Israel wished to take her in for treatment.
 Alta's father, Avraham Fixsler, said he had Israeli doctors who were willing to come to Manchester, where she is in hospital, and give the family their options for treating her.